 Students may be interested in pursuing independent study courses if they are offered within their department/program.
 Independent study courses focus on a specific research topic agreed upon by a faculty member within the department and the student.
 Independent study course work also must be separate from work for the thesis project.
-Students who plan to pursue an independent study course in a given term must complete the independent study request form, available online under MPH Program at http://myysph.yale.edu/students.
+Students who plan to pursue an independent study course in a given term must complete the independent study request form, available online under MPH Program at http://myysph.yale.edu/students, by the registration deadline each term.